top of page

 The Heritage Park is home to the Museum’s annual Baker Heritage Day Festival held on the 3rd Saturday in November.
 The park comes alive with artists, crafters and living history demonstrators during these events.

-The Pavilion is available for rental.
+The Park and Pavilion are available for rental.
 Space rents for $100 for half a day and $200 for a full day.
-A reservation fee and clean-up fee are also required.
-See the rental agreement form for more information.
+A reservation fee and refundable clean-up fee are required.
+A hold harmless agreement is also required for reservations.

 bottom of page